 Like ice cream, mutual funds come in many different flavors.
-Together, you and your financial advisor can find the combinations and quantities of mutual fund shares that are right for you based on your circumstances and objectives.
-Here’s an overview of some of the kinds of mutual funds offered by Nationwide.
+Together, you and your financial advisor can find the combinations, quantities and types of mutual fund shares that are right for you based on your circumstances and objectives.
+Here’s an overview of some of the types of mutual funds we offer.

 Equity mutual funds

-Equity mutual funds invest primarily in stocks, including common stock, preferred stock, securities that can be converted into common stock and securities (or other investments) with prices linked to the value of common stock.
+Equity mutual funds invest primarily in stocks.
+This includes common stock, preferred stock, securities that can be converted into common stock and securities (or other investments) with prices linked to the value of common stock.
 Equity funds are often defined by the size and style of the companies in which they invest.
 Large-cap, mid-cap and small-cap funds invest in companies with a specific size referred to as market capitalization.
 International funds invest in companies headquartered outside the United States.

 What is market capitalization?